 6.1.15.3 Impacts on services, entities and interfaces

-Editor's note: This clause captures impacts on existing 3GPP services, entities and interfaces.

-PCF:
+UE PCF:

 - generate and provision the policies for DualSteer to the UE of DualSteer Device by considering the operator's policy, DualSteer subscription and DualSteer Device capability.

-UE:
+UE/DualSteer Device:

 - receive new UE policies or enhanced URSP from the network.

 - Evaluate the policies for DualSteer to determine whether and when to activate the Registration of Secondary SUPI, how to steer the traffic of a new service and how to switch the traffic of service(s) from source 3GPP access to target 3GPP access if the conditions for DualSteer traffic switching are met.

+- evaluate the URSP of the selected UE/SUPI, to determine whether to reuse an established PDU Session or to establish a new PDU Session based on the DualSteer traffic switching actions and other existing information elements (e.g., DNN, S-NSSAI) in the RSD.

+- Request Type indicating "DualSteer Request for session switching" during the PDU Session establishment.

+- request the session switch based on DualSteer traffic switching policy and the received DualSteer allowed indication from SMF.

+UDM:

+- send the PDU Session information to serving AMF of the linked SUPI.

+- inform the SMF to deactivate/release the PDU session established by the source UE/SUPI when there is a new PDU Session established by the target UE/SUPI if the non-simultaneous transmission is not allowed.

+AMF:

+- select the SMF based on PDU Session information from UDM, and requests session switch to the SMF.

+SMF:

+- perform the session association and switch based on the request from AMF.

+- trigger the source PDU session release after DualSteer traffic switching.

+SM PCF:

+- NO

+UPF:

+- NO

 * * * * End of changes * * * *